 What should I wear?

 Dress appropriately for the weather.
-Although we do have paths, much of the Foundation is grassland and can get very muddy.
-On a wet day we advise you to bring wellies, a coat and an umbrella.
-If the weather is warm, please bring sun protection, a hat and a bottle of water.
+Although we do have paths, much of our estate is grassland and can get very muddy (especially in the Sheep Fields).
+We advise you to wear sturdy, practical shoes and to bring appropriate clothing for the weather forecast.

 How accessible are the Studios & Gardens?

 Can I bring my own wheelchair/mobility scooter?

 Feel free to bring your own wheelchair or mobility scooter.
 Please make sure that your wheelchair or scooter is suitable for outdoor and unpaved surfaces as much of our site is grassland or gravelled.

 How long am I likely to spend at Studios & Gardens?